pferreirafabricio/ionic-vue-boilerplate/README.md

 > Take a look in https://pferreirafabricio.github.io/ionic-vue-boilerplate for a live test.
 OBS: Don't forget to press F12 and toggle device emulation.

 > **Note**:
-> If you prefer you can download the .apk file in the [release v1.0.1](https://github.com/pferreirafabricio/ionic-vue-boilerplate/releases/tag/v1.0.1)
+> If you prefer you can download the .apk file in the [releases page](https://github.com/pferreirafabricio/ionic-vue-boilerplate/releases)

 ## :open_book: About
 This project is a simple Ionic app template, using VueJS framework and Capacitor.
 It brings a simple folder structure and some components.